jimniels/blog/src/client/posts/2019-07-16-jsx-like-syntax-for-tagged-template-literals.md

 module.exports = Navigation;
 ```

 You can see in the example above, my function receives data about the page being rendered by metalsmith and uses that data to know what kind of HTML to output.
 I actually quite like this syntax.
 It’s a string I can format how I want and interpolate data as needed.
-But, because this is not JSX, there are two things in particular I had to tweak to make it work:
+If write JSX often, this will probably look familiar.
+But there are two things in particular here that are different:

-1. Joining arrays into a string (`.map(...).join("")`)
+1. `.map(...).join("")` - Joining arrays into a string
-2. Always having an empty string for ternaries (`boolean ? "echo this" : ""`)
+2. `boolean ? "echo this" : ""` - Ternaries with an empty string instead of a shortcut operator

 First, `.map()` in the example above is going to return _an array_ of strings.
 That would result in an array being inside a string, so the array is going to get coerced into a string which is not going to give me what I want.
 That’s why I have to add `.join("")` onto the end of it.
 It joins all the items in the array into a string.
 React knows how to handle arrays of children, so it works in JSX.
 But with template literals, you have to make sure every expression inside your backticks (`${expression}`) is going to result in a string.